Myxopapillary Hemorrhagic Ependymoma

 6. Metastatic seeding along the neuraxis – drop metastases in the distal thecal sac or, less commonly, intracranial spread.

-Each variant shares the same hallmark histology—papillary fronds suspended in a mucous (myxoid) matrix—but the site, growth pattern, and presence of haemorrhage drive the clinical picture.
+Each variant shares the same hallmark histology—papillary fronds suspended in a mucous (myxoid) matrix—but the site, growth pattern, and presence of haemorrhage drive the picture.

 Causes & Risk Factors